uPortal-Attic/uportal-app-framework/docs/README.md

 [![Issue Stats](http://issuestats.com/github/uw-madison-doit/uw-frame/badge/pr)](http://issuestats.com/github/uw-madison-doit/uw-frame)
 [![Issue Stats](http://issuestats.com/github/uw-madison-doit/uw-frame/badge/issue)](http://issuestats.com/github/uw-madison-doit/uw-frame)

-The [uw-frame <i class='fa fa-github'></i>](https://github.com/UW-Madison-DoIT/uw-frame) project is the framework for building campus applications using modern technologies.
-It includes the MyUW header, settings, footer, and some reusable components, as well as the configuration options and dependencies you need to get your app up and running quickly in MyUW.
+[uw-frame](https://github.com/UW-Madison-DoIT/uw-frame) is a framework for building web applications that look and feel like they belong in an [AngularJS-portal][] portal (such as [MyUW][]).
+It includes the portal header, settings, footer, and some reusable components, as well as the configuration options and dependencies you need to get your app up and running quickly.

 ## Getting Started